cocos/cocos-docs/en/cocos-service/agc-clouddb.md

 ### Initializing

-When developers use Cloud DB service, they need to perform initialization operations first: set listener (optional), and open the Cloud DB zone.
+When developers use Cloud DB service, they need to perform initialization operations first.

 #### Set listener (optional)